Personal Care and Relationships

 Behaviour is not a cause for concern unless it is compulsive, coercive, age-inappropriate or between children of significantly different ages, maturity or mental abilities.

-If at any time carers suspect children are engaged in abusive sexual relationships as perpetrators and/or victims, they must immediately inform their managers and the child's social worker and make a referral under the West Yorkshire Consortium Safeguarding and Children Procedures.
+If at any time carers/residential staff suspect children are engaged in abusive sexual relationships as perpetrators and/or victims, they must immediately inform their managers and the child's social worker and make a referral under the Safeguarding Children Procedures.

 Young women should be supported and encouraged to keep their own supply of sanitary protection without having to request it from carers.